Enterprise AI Comparison

 Frequently Asked Questions

-IBM watsonx.ai is priced per million tokens (input and output rates vary by model) plus capacity unit hours for ML tools.
+IBM watsonx.ai is priced per million tokens (input and output rates vary by model) plus capacity unit hours (CUH) for ML tools.
 SaaS on IBM Cloud is the base tier; SaaS on AWS or Azure adds 10–25% for hyperscaler infrastructure; on-premises via watsonx Software is a separate IBM software licence plus your hardware costs.
-The three pillars are licensed independently but discounted at committed spend steps of USD 500K, USD 1.5M, and USD 5M+.
+The three pillars (watsonx.ai, watsonx.data, watsonx.governance) are licensed independently but discounted at committed spend steps of USD 500K, USD 1.5M, and USD 5M+.
 VDF AI is flat per-seat pricing that bundles runtime, integrations, observability, and governance — no per-token metering once the seat contract is signed.

 VDF AI is purpose-built for EU AI Act-aligned deployments: classification controls, audit evidence trails via Vault, and data residency routing are in-product.
 IBM watsonx.governance is IBM’s dedicated AI lifecycle governance product for risk management, model monitoring, factsheet documentation, and regulatory compliance across AI models — a broader AI governance layer that extends beyond agent orchestration.
 Teams in regulated EU industries sometimes pair watsonx.governance (model-level oversight) with VDF AI (agent-level orchestration) for end-to-end coverage.